josiah-wolf-oberholtzer/consort/README.md

 consort
 =======

-Tools for writing string music.
+High-level tools for formalized score control in Abjad.

 Requires: